Rukeanu/SQL-4/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement which satisfies a formula `(R - S)∪(S - R)` .
+Write an SQL statement that satisfies the formula `(R - S)∪(S - R)` .
-Where R is the `person_visits` table with filter by 2nd of January 2022, S is also `person_visits` table but with a different filter by 6th of January 2022.
-Please make your calculations with sets under the `person_id` column and this column will be alone in a result.
-The result please sort by `person_id` column and your final SQL please present in `v_symmetric_union` (*) database view.
+Where R is the `person_visits` table with a filter through January 2, 2022, S is also the `person_visits` table but with a different filter through January 6, 2022.
+Please do your calculations with sets under the `person_id` column and this column will be alone in a result.
+Please sort the result by the `person_id` column and present your final SQL in the `v_symmetric_union` (*) database view.

-(*) to be honest, the definition “symmetric union” doesn’t exist in Set Theory.
+(*) To be honest, the definition of "symmetric union" doesn't exist in set theory.
 This is the author's interpretation, the main idea is based on the existing rule of symmetric difference.